Your Formulary: Knowing What's Covered

 ● ● ●

 Your formulary is one of the most important factors, besides cost, when it comes to choosing a Medicare Part D plan.
 After all, you’ll want to know what medications your drug plan will actually cover and at what price.
 In many senses, the formulary defines the quality of coverage you’ll receive.
-If you’re not sure what’s in your formulary or are unhappy with it, it may be worth reviewing your plan.
+If you’re not sure what’s in your formulary, you should review your plan.

 This entry was posted in Medicare Insurance and Tagged Chastain Agency LLC, Gainesville GA